Anthrocon/www/content/news/2019-06-29 need-help-last-stop-before-anthrocon/index.md

 banner_url: ""
 ---

-In just a few days, many of our staff will be on their way to Anthrocon in Pittsburgh, PA!&nbsp;That means we won't be able to answer emails like we could during any other time of the year.&nbsp;Instead, we've put together some resources you might find helpful while on the road or at the convention
+In just a few days, many of our staff will be on their way to Anthrocon in Pittsburgh, PA!
+That means we won't be able to answer emails like we could during any other time of the year.
+Instead, we've put together some resources you might find helpful while on the road or at the convention

 - [Livestream of selected events](https://anthrocon.tv/)
 - [Fursuit Photo, Fursuit Parade, Fursuit Badges, and Guidelines](/parade)